Insurance Program

 If a dancer has 100% primary insurance coverage, can they opt out of the USDA insurance program?

-No. USDA requires all club members be insured through USDA in order for the club to obtain their liability insurance.
+No. USDA requires all club members be insured through USDA in order for the

 Can we insure our Association and/ or Officers for Special Events?